AymenBida/Newsweek-clone-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-#  We have created the clone of the Newsweek-clone-project magazine.
+##  We have created the clone of the Newsweek-clone-project magazine.
-#  This project has been created as a part of Microverse Collaborative Project.
+This project has been created as a part of Microverse Collaborative Project.

+## Screenshot
 ![screenshot](./images/screenshot.jpg)

 ## Built With